GGist/2D-GameEngine/README.md

 SpriteEngine
 ============
 This project was started freshman year of college as something to get myself familiar with the SFML library.
 It has now turned into a 2D game engine that I have been developing in my spare time.
 It has gone through two major overhauls, the first was after realizing I wanted to be able to create more complex animations instead of one or two textured animations.
-The second was to create a better design pattern that allowed for greater extensibility.
-If I was to re-write the game engine from scratch I believe I could come up with a better design but after creating the majority of it when I was just playing around with SFML, I decided I would salvage what I could.
-This project has been polished up and is finished.
+The second was to create better design that would allow for greater extensibility.
+If I was to re-write the game engine from scratch I believe I could come up with a better design, but after creating the majority of it when I was just playing around with SFML, I decided I would salvage what I could.

 Engine Description:
 -----------------
 This engine will allow you to easily manage enemies, players, levels, projectiles, and animations.
-If you are going to use this engine and would like to add animations via a sprite sheet I suggest grabbing and building the Sprite_Utility that I also made and put on github.
+If you are going to use this engine and would like to add animations via a sprite sheet I suggest grabbing and building the **SpriteUtility** program that I made.
 I have provided a demo class with a main file included to show you how the classes are to be used.
 From this you should be able to create trivial 2D games fairly quick.

 Required DLLs:
 --------------
-SFML 2.0 (or later) DLLs<br \>
+SFML 2.0 (or later) libraries<br \>

 Update Log:
 -----------